 Koalas and Sutherland Shire wildlife corridors

-Koalas have been seen around the Sutherland Shire over the last couple of years at Sandy Point, Gymea, Engadine, in the Royal and Heathcote National Parks, and surrounding bushland.
+Koalas have been seen around the Sutherland Shire over the last couple of years at Sandy Point, Woronora, Woronora Heights, Engadine, in the Royal and Heathcote National Parks, and surrounding bushland.

 That report recommended State government ‘urgently prioritise the protection of koala habitat and corridors in the planning and implementation stages of urban growth areas’.
 It notes that wildlife corridors ensure ‘safe connectivity between habitat areas’ and are ‘essential for the survival of koalas.’
 They allow animals to move freely over the landscape, find mates, build genetic diversity, escape difficult conditions, and maintain populations at viable levels.

-Reproduced from Mosley: The First National Park, with the inclusion of a new, potential overpass site near Loftus.
+From Mosley, with the inclusion of a potential overpass near Loftus.

-Despite this, these corridors are blocked by barriers preventing the free movement of native animals between these zones.
-Does it have to be this way?
-A number of underpasses and overpasses between national parks have been incorporated as part of the Mona Vale Road upgrade, so there are local Sydney precedents.
-It’s reasonable to expect such measures would be put in place to protect the biodiversity of Australia’s first national park, and we’ve stressed this point in our submission to the draft plan of management for the Garawarra State Conservation Area, Royal and Heathcote National parks.
+A number of underpasses and overpasses between national parks have been incorporated as part of the Mona Vale Road upgrade.
+It’s reasonable to expect such measures would be put in place to protect the biodiversity of Australia’s first national park, and we stressed this point in a submission to the plan of management for the Garawarra State Conservation Area, Royal and Heathcote National parks.

 ______________________

-The following section provides more detail about zones where koalas protections could be put in place in the Sutherland Shire, and down to Helensburgh.
+The following section provides information about areas where koalas protections could be put in place from the Shire down to Helensburgh.

-3. around Heathcote Road Bridge over the Woronora River; and,
+4. around Heathcote Road Bridge over the Woronora River.

 Ideally the NSW government would be encouraging National Parks management to investigate the feasibility of developing wildlife crossings at a range of locations.